jayrajmulani/jobtrackr/README.md

 ### Development Mode

-In the project directory, you can run:
+In the ui folder of project directory, you can run:

 ```
-yarn start
+npm start
 ```

 Runs the app in the development mode.\